 The Olympic race walking events are 20km and 50km for men, and 20km for women.
 Even though athletes must walk, their speed is remarkable: an elite race walker covering the 50km distance in around 3 hours 35 minutes would have walked at an equivalent pace to a three-hour marathon.

 European countries have traditionally dominated race walking.
 However, Asian athletes have come to the fore at recent Games.
 China won gold and bronze medals in the men's 20km event at London 2012, as well as gold and silver medals at Rio 2016, where Japanese race walker Hirooki Arai took bronze in the men's 50km.
 China also won gold and bronze medals at Rio 2016 in the women's 20km event.

-In race walking, there is a water station every lap.
-Athletes in road events are allowed to consume their own special drinks at water stations.
+Athletes in an Olympic Marathon are also allowed to consume their own special drinks at water stations.